 1. What is the difference between the loose-leaf and the computerized format of the books of accounts?

 Loose-Leaf books of accounts are still considered manual books.
-There is no program used to enter the accounting entries electronically so that they would automatically be posted in the ledgers and thereby create financial statements from their balances.
+There is no program used to enter the accounting entries electronically so that they would automatically be posted in the ledgers, creating financial statements from their balances.
 The entries are merely encoded or typed with the use of computers and then printed out.

 Computerized books of accounts use a computer system that automates the accounting process from the journal entries to the ledger balances and the creation of financial statements.